abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_4_Memory/Lecture_4.md

 - A way to get data from the user.

-- Before changing the value to the one user gave garbage values can come, to change that in string the size of it is predifined.
+- Before changing the value to the one user gave garbage values can come, to change that in string the size of it is predefined.

-- If the user isn't prevent of the quantity of values it can have, the extra values will go to unseted memory space.
+- If the user isn't prevent of the quantity of values it can have, the extra values will go to unseated memory space.

 ## File I/O